tjmaher/tau-capybara/README.md

 ## About TAU-Capybara

-[Test Automation Univerity](https://testautomationu.applitools.com/) is an [Applitools](http://applitools.com) sponsored free collection of courses to help train automation developers -- from those just entering the field to seasoned experts -- in their craft.
+[Test Automation Univerity](https://testautomationu.applitools.com/) is an [Applitools](http://applitools.com) sponsored free collection of courses to help train automation developers in their craft, from those just entering the field to seasoned experts.

 **TAU-Capybara** is the companion piece for the Test Automation University course, Introduction to Capybara, created by [T.J.
 Maher](http://tjmaher.com).